Written by Richard Perry

 Richard Perry is a recognised expert in technical analysis and market strategy, with significant experience in currency and equity markets.
 He has set up his own shingle called Perry Market Analysis, providing consultancy analysis of major markets, including research via webinars, videos and written analysis.

-If you are a retail trader in search of a broker that focuses on stocks and forex, then XM should certainly be worth your consideration.
-With negative balance protection, excellent research and educational content, and responsive customer support, XM stands out as a strong choice for beginner traders.
+If you are a retail trader in search of a broker that focuses on stocks and forex, then XM is certainly worth your consideration.
+With negative balance protection, excellent research and educational content, competitive spreads, transparent fees, and responsive customer support, XM stands out as a strong choice for beginner traders.

 In this broker review, we will highlight all key factors you should consider when deciding on whether you should use XM as your broker.
-XM has been featured on Trustpilot’s platform, with its aggregated score being 3.8/5.
-Currently, the brand has been reviewed by 2,115 users, with 44% of them giving XM 5 stars and 34% of reviewers ranking the broker as a 1-star company.
+Featured on the Trustpilot platform, XM has an aggregated score of 3.8/5.
+Currently, the brand has been reviewed 2,515 users, with 46% of them giving XM 5 stars and 31% of reviewers ranking the broker as a 1-star company.

 XM Overall Summary Table